 The demographic composition of the Medicare beneficiaries in the sample is shown in the table below.
 The numbers reflect only those who were attributed to a clinician or practice with at least 25 patients.
-It is not a sample because all individuals are included in the analysis, but reporting is limited to clinicians and practices with at least 25 attributed patients.

-Demographic composition of the Medicare beneficiaries with respect to sex, race/ethnicity, age group and dual eligibility for Medicare and Medicaid included in the measure
+Demographic composition of the Medicare beneficiaries with respect to sex, race/ethnicity, age group and dual eligibility for Medicare and Medicaid